fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 :::

 Instead of creating and configuring a CashBox manually, a template can be used to create many similar CashBoxes.
-The fiskaltrust.Portal offers a graphical user interface to create, edit and buy templates.
+The fiskaltrust.Portal offers a graphical user interface to create, clone, edit and rollout templates.

 ## Create & Edit Template

-At `Configuration->Template` you can see the existing templates, copy or edit them and create new ones.
+At `Configuration->Template` you can see the existing templates, clone and edit them and create new ones.

 ![Template List](./images/template-shop-list.png)